LiorKogan/V1/README.md

   * A set of pairs of entity-types for which the relationship-type is applicable (e.g., _owns_: {(_Person_, _Horse_), (_Person_, _Dragon_)}.
 When a pair is of the same type (e.g., (_Dragon_, _Dragon_)), loops can be allowed or disallowed
   * A set of properties - similar to entity-types' properties

-Null-valued [sub]properties indicate that the value is missing.
-"9999-12-31" date indicates that the date is inapplicable.

 A predefined property-less entity-type _Null_ serves two purposes:
 * Realizing unary edges (action-types) as edges (relationship-types): an action-type can be realized as a relationship-type that is applicable between some entity-type and the _Null_ entity-type.
 For example, a _sleeps_: {(_Dragon_, _Null_)} relationship-type realizes a sleep action-type for the _Dragon_ entity-type.
 * Realizing relationships to unknown or unimportant entities: sometimes a real entity is unknown or unimportant, but the existence of a relationship and the values of the relationship's properties - are important.
 For example, we may know that some dragons were owned in given timeframes, but we do not know or do not care who/what owned them.
 Still - we want to be able to store and query such information. _owns_: {(_Person_, _Dragon_), (_Guild_, _Dragon_), (_Null_, _Dragon_)} allows us to realize this.